-CARS.COM — The amount of your monthly car payment is a bit like the horsepower in your car: Absent more context, neither number gives the full story.
+CARS.COM — The amount of the monthly payment on your car is a bit like the horsepower in your car: Absent more context, neither number gives the full story.
 That doesn't rule out comparisons, of course, and a new report gives a quarterly yardstick for just that.

-Industry data provider Experian Automotive last week released its latest report, "State of the Automotive Finance Market," so compare away.
-Here are the takeaways:
+Industry data provider Experian Automotive last week released its latest report, "State of the Automotive Finance Market," so when it comes to figures for vehicle payments, compare away.
+Here are the takeaways on car costs:

-- In the first quarter of 2017, the average monthly new-car payment was $509; the average lease payment was $410.
+- In the first quarter of 2017, the cost of an average monthly new-car payment was $509; the average car lease payment was $410.
 Those are up just $5 and $4, respectively, versus the first quarter of 2016 — about 1 percent apiece.

 - That's despite new-car loans averaging $30,534 in total, up $513 (1.7 percent) over the year-ago quarter.